leehach/census-postgres/meta-scripts/README.md

     sql_import_sequences([exec boolean[, stusab_criteria text array[, seq_criteria int array [, actions text]]]])

 Imports the sequence files to the estimate staging tables and the margin of error staging tables.
-The first three parameters are explained above.
-The actions parameter determines what part of the entire Census dataset to import (or generate scripts for).
-The parameter is inspected for the letters a, t, e, and m, in any order.

-a: Indicates to import the All_Geographies_Not_Tracts_Block_Groups files (large geographies).
-t: Indicates to import the Tracts_Block_Groups_Only files (small geographies).
-e: Indicates to import the estimates.
-m: Indicates to import the margins of error.

-Other letters are ignored.
-As a shortcut, if both large and small geographies are desired, a and t can be omitted.
-Thus, 'e' is the same as 'ate', and will import estimates only, for both large and small geographies.
-Similarly, if both estimates and margins of error are desired, e and m can be omitted.
-Thus, 't' is the same as 'tem', and will import both estimates and margins of error for small geographies only.
+The parameters are explained above.

 ## Geoheader.sql